corda/corda/docs/source/tutorial-clientrpc-api.rst

     :start-after: interface CordaRPCOps
     :end-before: }

+.. warning:: This API is evolving and will continue to grow as new functionality and features added to Corda are made available to RPC clients.

 The one we need in order to dump the transaction graph is ``verifiedTransactions``.
 The type signature tells us that the RPC will return a list of transactions and an Observable stream.
 This is a general pattern, we query some data and the node will return the current snapshot and future updates done to it.
+Observables are described in further detail in :doc:`clientrpc`

 .. literalinclude:: example-code/src/main/kotlin/net/corda/docs/ClientRpcTutorial.kt
     :language: kotlin